What makes Neuroscience so unique at Michigan?

-- We are consistently ranked among the top 5 research institutions in the United States (QS World University Rankings for 2016)
+- A university consistently ranked among the top 5 research institutions in the United States (QS World University Rankings for 2016)-

-- We have a collaborative environment that boasts over 50 different Centers, Institutes and Core Facilities, hundreds of research areas, and are supported, in part, by 29 NIH training grants.
+- Our program draws on a collaborative environment that boasts over 50 different Centers, Institutes and Core Facilities, hundreds of research areas, and are supported, in part, by 30 NIH training grants.

 Here is a list of approaches applied across our research areas:

-Genetics and Genomics-mutagenic analysis via transgenic and knock-out organisms, real-time-PCR, RT-PCR, SNP typing, gene chip expression analysis and microarrays, CHiP analysis, transcriptome
+Mass spec, LC-MS-MS, crystal structure, NMR, affinity purification, protein microarrays.
+Mutagenic analysis via transgenic and knock-out organisms, real-time-PCR, RT-PCR, SNP typing, gene chip expression analysis and microarrays, CHiP analysis, transcriptome.